 In this example, the average response time for all gateways is

-35 ms. The agent would then evaluate which gateways responded faster
+35 ms. The app would then evaluate which gateways responded faster

 than the average response time and see that gw1 and gw2 both had

 faster response times.
-The agent would then connect to whichever
+The app would then connect to whichever gateway

-gateway had the highest priority.
-In this example, the agent connects
+had the highest priority.
+In this example, the app connects to gw1

-to gw1 because gw1 has the highest priority of all the gateways
+because gw1 has the highest priority of all the gateways with response

-In addition to gateway priority, you add one or more source regions
+In addition to gateway priority, you can add one or more source

-to an external gateway configuration, GlobalProtect recognizes the
+regions to an external gateway configuration.
+GlobalProtect recognizes

-device region and only allows uses to connect to gateways that are
+the source region and only allows uses to connect to gateways that

-configured for that region.
-For gateway choices, source region is
+are configured for that region.
+Regarding gateway selection, source

-In GlobalProtect agent 4.0.3 and later releases, the GlobalProtect
+In GlobalProtect app 4.0.3 and later releases, the GlobalProtect

 ahead of gateways assigned a low or lowest priority regardless of

 response time.
-The GlobalProtect agent then appends any gateways
+The GlobalProtect app then appends any gateways assigned

-assigned a low or lowest priority to the list of gateways.
-This
+a low or lowest priority to the list of gateways.
+This ensures that

-ensures that the agent first attempts to connect to the gateways
+the app first attempts to connect to the gateways that you configure